rear/rear-user-guide/docs/scenarios/duplicity.md

 Be aware, as duplicity is written in the Python language we also need the python packages to be installed.

-One of the key features of duplicity is that it uses under the good GnuPG to encrypt/decrypt the backups, therefore, make sure gpg is alos available on your system.
+One of the key features of duplicity is that it uses under the good GnuPG to encrypt/decrypt the backups, therefore, make sure gpg is also available on your system.

 ## Generate GnuPG keys